miciek/miciek.github.io/_drafts/reactive-ui-by-example.md

 We defined four props: `boardSize`, which must be defined, and 3 initial game properties, which have default values (they can also be set from the outside just like `boardSize`).

 ### Snake logic using streams
 Let's define our first streams!
 We will use [Bacon.js](https://baconjs.github.io/) as our streams library, but any other streams library would suffice.
 Their APIs are also very similar so learning one API is often enough.
-Each *stream operator* that I am going to introduce will have a link to a wonderful [RxMarbles website](http://rxmarbles.com/) where you can interactively learn how this particular operator works.
+Each *stream operator* that I am going to introduce will have a link to a wonderful [RxMarbles website](http://rxmarbles.com/) where you can interactively learn how a particular operator works.

 {% highlight js %}
 export default class SnakeGame extends Component {